 In my opinion, the best looking version of the Sega Master System was the original, so I decided to get a Sega Mark III.
 On a recent trip to Japan I looked everywhere I could for one, but I only came back with a controller.

 I saw a beat up Japanese Master System in an outer-Tokyo Hard-off, and an FM unit in Osaka Super Potato, but decided not to risk the latter since I wouldn’t be able to test it.

 Mark III consoles cost a fortune on eBay, so I got one on Yahoo Auctions.
-Or as google translates the katakana: Segamaku III (!).
+As google translates the katakana: here is the Segamaku3 (!).

 It oozes 80s Japanese industrial design kitsch.

 I got two, one in box and one without.
 The in-box one was listed as ‘untested’ so I grabbed another that was console only but listed as working.
 Turns out both worked fine.
 But both were very yellowed.
 It seems it is a common practice for Japanese sellers to modify their photos to make things look less yellowed.

 Time for some hydrogen peroxide treatment, as outlined in this Neogaf thread.